Skole-Projekt-gruppe/CardioCoach/README.md

 ## 🚀 Features

 - **Strava API Integration** – Fetch your running, cycling, and other activity data.
-- **Chat with ChatGPT** – Ask questions about your workouts and get instant answers.
+- **Chat with CardioCoach** – Ask questions about your workouts and get instant answers.
 - **Personalized Insights** – Analyze pace, heart rate, distance, and trends over time.
 - **Data-Driven Coaching** – Receive suggestions for improvement and training goals.